 Since temperature affects the perceived taste, I had to taste them both at the same temperature.

-What I did was to place both bowls in the refrigerator for 5 minutes.
+I did place both bowls in the refrigerator for 5 minutes.

 Just in case, I whisked them again.
 The matcha could have settled down at the bottom of the tea bowl.

 The one made with boiling water tasted a little more bitter.
-Not excessively bitter, but it was noticeable.
+Not excessively painful, but it was noticeable.

-On the other hand, the matcha made with cold water wasn’t bitter but it seemed to me that it lacked flavour.
+On the other hand, the matcha made with cold water wasn’t bitter, but it seemed a thwacked flavour.

 Perhaps I’m used to drinking matcha when it’s warm?

-So I guess that it’s better to prepare matcha with hot water (80ºC, 176ºF), because the taste at a lower temperature would be lighter, and at a higher temperature, it will be more bitter.
+So I guess that it’s to prepare matcha with hot water (80ºC, 176ºF) because the taste at a lower temperature would be lighter and at a higher more bitter.

-But note that the change in bitterness isn’t so extreme as for example in a loose-leaf green tea such as sencha.
+But not at a higher temperature ththanhe change in bitterness isn’t so extreme, for example, in a loo,se-leaf green tea such as sencha.

 In other words, matcha is less delicate in that sense.

-I think that changes in temperature don’t affect matcha as much because it is not an infusion, but rather a mixture.
+Temperature changes don’t affect matcha because it is not an infusion but rather a mixture.

-The concentration of matcha is the same regardless of the temperature but in loose leaf tea the concentration changes with time as it infuses.
+The concentration of matcha is the same regardless of the temperature, but in loose leaf tea, the conc iteration changes with time as it infuses.